captainjs/ChangeCIDLinux/README.md

 * Installing "gcc" to compile the code: sudo apt install gcc
 * A computer with SD card reader, I tested on an old Dell Latitude E6430.
 * A SD adapter to fit the micro SD card
-* A 32GB Micro SD card, Samsung Evo Plus SD, older than 2016.
+* A 32GB micro SD card, Samsung Evo Plus SD, older than 2016.
 Note: Apparently, newer versions have a vulnerability patched, the one that was allowing to change the CID.
 It is possible that it works for other cards.
 There is a lot of information spread on several websites, refer to Raburton's website, the url is shared above.
+* The 32GB micro SD card has to be formatted in fat32.

 ## Compile